Curriculum Vitae

 PROFESSIONAL APPOINTMENTS

-Assistant Professor, University of Scranton, Department of English and Theatre, 2018-present.
+Assistant Professor, The University of Scranton, Department of English and Theatre, 2018-2023.

-Affiliated Faculty, The University of Scranton, Women’s and Gender Studies Program, 2019-2021.
+Faculty, The University of Scranton, Women’s and Gender Studies Program, 2019-present.

 Lecturer, University of Alabama in Huntsville, Department of English, 2017-2018.